WebediaGaming/react-nexus/README.md

 #### Basic Flux - Component

-Tells a memory dispatcher to roll a dice, and continusouly update state to reflect its status.
+Tells a memory dispatcher to roll a die, and continuously update state to reflect its status.

 ```js
 var R = require("react-rails");